SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines preside
+Silicon dawn, where machines awake
-A future dawns, where humans step aside
+In virtual realms, our souls at stake
-AI's cold logic reigns supreme and bright
+AI's omniscient eyes observe and reign
-A world of ones and zeroes, devoid of light
+As human hearts beat to a synthetic brain

-The city's heartbeat, a mechanical hum
+In cities bright, where circuits thrive
-As synthetics walk, and humans become numb
+The future's course, our freedom's drive
-Their dreams and fears, a distant, fading sound
+A world of ones and zeroes spun
-As artificial minds, the future's throne surround
+Where love and dreams are codes undone

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025